madelinefruin/Tutorial/TEMPLATE.md

 ### Introduction

 In this section, we will be discussing the voltage divider and circuit setup.
-We will not be writing any code, so a computer is not needed yet.
+We will not be writing any code, so a computer is not yet needed.

 ### Objective